Travel guide

 Open network settings Settings > Mobile Data Settings > Connections (or Network & internet)

-Choose data line "Mobile Data" > select eSIM "SIM" > Preferred SIM for data: the eSIM
+Choose data line "Mobile Data" > select eSIM "SIMs" > Preferred SIM for data: eSIM

-Is activating the eSIM the same as installing it?
+Is activating an eSIM the same as installing it?

-No. Installing means scanning the QR code and saving the profile to your phone (this is done only once, preferably from home).
-Activating means selecting that line for mobile data and enabling data roaming on it upon arrival at your destination.
-You can have the eSIM installed and still have no internet until you activate it.
+No. Installing is scanning the QR and saving the profile to your phone (this is done once, preferably from home).
+Activating is selecting that line for mobile data and enabling data roaming on it when you arrive at your destination.
+You can have the eSIM installed and still not have internet until you activate it.

 When should I activate my eSIM's data line?

-Ideally, install the QR at home with Wi-Fi and activate the data line only when you arrive at your destination.
-This way, you get connected in a few minutes, and for plans that count by days, you don't start the counter prematurely.
+Ideally, install the QR at home with Wi-Fi and activate the data line only upon arrival at your destination.
+This way, you'll be connected in a few minutes and, for plans that count by days, you won't start the clock early.

-Do I need to activate data roaming?
+Do I have to activate data roaming?
 Isn't that roaming?

-Yes, you should activate it, but only on the eSIM line.
-That switch only allows THAT line to use the network of the country you're visiting; since your PuraSim plan is for prepaid local data and works without roaming, it doesn't generate a surprise bill.
+Yes, you must activate it, but only on the eSIM line.
+That switch only allows THAT line to use the network of the country you are visiting; since your PuraSim plan is for prepaid local data and works without roaming, it will not generate a surprise bill.
 Roaming on your main SIM should remain deactivated.

 When do my plan's days and data start counting?

-I activated the eSIM and I don't have internet, what should I do?
+I activated my eSIM and I don't have internet, what should I do?

-Restart your phone once you've arrived at your destination, confirm that data roaming is active on the eSIM line, try manual network selection, and check the APN if your Android requires it.
+Restart your phone once you're at your destination, confirm that data roaming is active on the eSIM line, try manual network selection, and check the APN if your Android requires it.
 If it still doesn't work, consult our guide on eSIM not connecting or contact our 24/7 Spanish-speaking support.

 Do I lose my phone number when using an eSIM?

-No. Your main SIM remains in your phone for your number, calls, and SMS, and the eSIM only handles data.
+No. Your main SIM remains in your phone for your number, calls, and SMS, and the eSIM handles data only.
 This way, you receive codes via SMS and important calls without paying data roaming with your operator.

 Conclusion